kbaseIncubator/relation_engine_incubator/ncbi/delta_load_atomicity.md

 ### Indexes

 * Any index that includes the expired field must now be duplicated for both expire fields.
+* Indexes are required on both expired fields to find nodes with a -∞ expiration time when removing an incomplete update.

 ### Muliple data sets